weberc2/mono/posts/ec2-blog.md

 directly from `journald` (the logging complement to systemd), but the agent I chose seems not to support that.
 There might be a better way to export logs than writing them to a file, but I couldn't figure it out for my log exporter.

+Note that the `append:` prefix.
+Systemd also has a `file:` prefix, but if your service is restarted, systemd will silently stop writing logs to the specified file.
+Append behaves correctly, and I can't imagine why anyone would want the `file:` behavior.

 # Logging and Monitoring